almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 **Notes on usage:**

 - The wrapper is entirely self-contained and can be transported between different Macs (it is a static binary with no external library dependencies).
+It is suited for use cases where you want to have each of your DOS games in an individual macOS application.
+It is not intended for those who prefer to run one instances of DOSBox with a shared configuration and your games located elsewhere on your system.
-I have tested it on Mojave, Catalina and Big Sur on a range of iMacs and MacBooks going back to 2013 vintage.
+- I have tested it on Mojave, Catalina and Big Sur on a range of iMacs and MacBooks going back to 2013 vintage.
 It may work fine in High Sierra and earlier, but I cannot guarantee it.
 It is based on SDL1 so that should ensure maximum backwards compatibility.
 - The wrapper structure should be self-explanatory if you check the contents of /Contents/Resources and read the "dosbox_launch.conf" and "dosbox_settings.conf" files
 - Shaders are included and it is enabled with lottes_fast_tweaked by default
 - Your C drive is "hardisk"